datawire/bakerstreet-docker-template/README.md

 2. Open the Makefile and edit the top handful of lines:

     ```
-    NAMESPACE = Your Docker image namespace.
-    NAME = The name of the image in the namespace.
+    NAME = The name of the image.
+Should be the fully-qualified repository name.
     VERSION = The version of your image.
     ```